mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## Summary

-This article overviews the server and client code for a custom asynchronous web app built with ADK Streaming and FastAPI, enabling real-time, bidirectional voice and text communication.
+This article overviews the server and client code for a custom asynchronous web application built with ADK Streaming and FastAPI, enabling real-time, bidirectional voice and text communication.

 The Python FastAPI server code initializes ADK agent sessions, configured for text or audio responses.
 It uses a WebSocket endpoint to handle client connections.
-Asynchronous tasks manage bidirectional messaging: forwarding client text or Base64-encoded PCM audio to the ADK agent, and streaming text or Base64-encoded PCM audio responses from the agent back to the client.
+Asynchronous tasks manage bidirectional messaging: forwarding client text or Base64-encoded PCM audio to the ADK agent, and streaming text or Base64-encoded PCM audio responses from the ADK agent back to the client.

 The client-side JavaScript code manages a WebSocket connection, which can be re-established to switch between text and audio modes.
 It sends user input (text or microphone audio captured via Web Audio API and AudioWorklets) to the server.
 Incoming messages from the server are processed: text is displayed (streamed), and Base64-encoded PCM audio is decoded and played using an AudioWorklet.

-### Next steps for production

-When you will use the Streaming for ADK in production apps, you may want to consinder the following points:

-*   **Deploy Multiple Instances:** Run several instances of your FastAPI application instead of a single one.
-*   **Implement Load Balancing:** Place a load balancer in front of your application instances to distribute incoming WebSocket connections.
-    *   **Configure for WebSockets:** Ensure the load balancer supports long-lived WebSocket connections and consider "sticky sessions" (session affinity) to route a client to the same backend instance, *or* design for stateless instances (see next point).
-*   **Externalize Session State:** Replace the `InMemorySessionService` for ADK with a distributed, persistent session store.
-This allows any server instance to handle any user's session, enabling true statelessness at the application server level and improving fault tolerance.
-*   **Implement Health Checks:** Set up robust health checks for your WebSocket server instances so the load balancer can automatically remove unhealthy instances from rotation.
-*   **Utilize Orchestration:** Consider using an orchestration platform like Kubernetes for automated deployment, scaling, self-healing, and management of your WebSocket server instances.
+### Additional Resources

+For comprehensive guidance on ADK Bidi-streaming best practices, architecture patterns, and advanced features, refer to:

+- **[ADK Documentation](https://google.github.io/adk-docs/)**: Complete ADK documentation including agents, tools, and session management
+- **[Gemini Live API Documentation](https://ai.google.dev/gemini-api/docs/live)**: Live API reference for Google AI Studio
+- **[Vertex AI Live API Documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/live-api)**: Live API reference for Google Cloud Vertex AI

+These resources provide detailed explanations of:

+- **Phase-based lifecycle patterns** for streaming applications (initialization, session management, active streaming, termination)
+- **Event handling patterns** including partial/complete text, interruptions, and turn completion signals
+- **Advanced features** like session resumption, voice activity detection, audio transcription, and context window compression
+- **Production deployment strategies** including load balancing, stateless session management, and health checks

 ================
 File: docs/streaming/custom-streaming.md